IntersectMBO/ouroboros-network/ouroboros-consensus/docs/ChainSync.md

 We get notified through the chain sync protocol about updates to their chain:

 1. Roll forward.
 Two possibilities:
    a.
-This block does not exist on our fragment (they are either ahead of us,
+This block does not exist on our fragment (they are either ahead of us on
-      or they are on another fork).
+      the same chain, or they are on another fork).
 The intersection point does not change.
    b.
-This block _does_ exist on our fragment (they are behind us).
-The
+This block _does_ exist on our fragment (they are behind us on the same
-      intersection points shifts forward one block, but must still exist on both fragments.
+      chain).
+The intersection points shifts forward one block, but must still exist on both fragments.
 Moreover, since it moved _forward_, it can't violate the "intersection point within `k`" condition.

 2. Roll back.
 Two possibilities:
    a.
 The roll back point is at or after the old intersection point (before the